 Registered address and place of business.
-The Company's registered address and principal place of business is: 21 Rue Glesener L-1631 Luxembourg
+The Company's registered address and principal place of business is: 21 Rue Glesener L-1631 Luxembourg Grand-Duchy of Luxembourg

 As at 31 December 2021 the Group had offices in Luxembourg, Amsterdam, Bratislava, Warsaw, Prague, Budapest, London, and Berlin.